-The Company's provision for income taxes is based upon an annual effective tax rate ("ETR") on continuing operations, which was 24.0% during both fiscal years ended March 28, 2021 and March 29, 2020.
+The Company's provision for income taxes is based upon an annual effective tax rate ("ETR") on continuing operations, which was 20.1% and 24.0% during fiscal years ended April 3, 2022 and March 28, 2021, respectively.

 Management evaluates items of income, deductions and credits reported on the Company's various federal and state income tax returns filed and recognizes the effect of positions taken on those income tax returns only if those positions are more likely than not to be sustained.
-The Company applies the provisions of accounting guidelines requiring a minimum recognizion threshold that a tax benefit must meet before being recognized in the financial statements.
+The Company applies the provisions of accounting guidelines requiring a minimum recognition threshold that a tax benefit must meet before being recognized in the financial statements.
 Recognized income tax positions are measured at the largest amount that has a greater than 50% likelihood of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.

 After considering all relevant information regarding the calculation of the state portion of its income tax provision, the Company believes that the technical merits of the tax position that the Company has taken with respect to state apportionment percentages would more likely than not be sustained.
 However, the Company also realizes that the ultimate resolution of such tax position could result in a tax charge that is more than the amount realized based upon the application of the tax position taken.
-Therefore, the Company's measurement regarding the tax impact of the revised state apportionment percentages resulted in the Company recording discrete reserves for unrecognized tax liabilities during fiscal years 2021 and 2020 of \$88,000 and \$58,000, respectively, in the accompanying consolidated statements of income.
+Therefore, the Company's measurement regarding the tax impact of the revised state apportionment percentages resulted in the Company recording discrete reserves for unrecognized tax liabilities during fiscal years 2022 and 2021 of \$59,000 and \$88,000, respectively, in the accompanying consolidated statements of income.

-In December 2016, the Company was notified by the FTB of its intention to examine the Company's claims for refund made in connection with amended consolidated income tax returns that the Company had filed for the fiscal years ended March 30, 2014, March 31, 2013, April 1, 2012 and April 3, 2011.
-On July 31, 2019, the FTB notified the Company that it would take no further action with regard to the fiscal years ended March 31, 2013, April 1, 2012 and April 3, 2011.
-Also, on January 7, 2020 and January 10, 2021, the Company's California consolidated income tax returns for the fiscal years ended March 29, 2015 and April 3, 2016, respectively, became closed to examination or other adjustment.
-Accordingly, the Company reversed the reserves for unrecognized tax liabilities that it had previously recorded for these fiscal years, which resulted in the recognition of discrete income tax benefits of \$233,000 and \$444,000 during the fiscal years ended March 28, 2021 and March 29, 2020, respectively, in the accompanying consolidated statements of income.
+In December 2016, the Company was notified by the FTB of its intention to examine the Company's claims for refund made in connection with amended consolidated income tax returns that the Company had filed.
+On January 10, 2021, the Company's California consolidated income tax returns for the fiscal year ended April 3, 2016 became closed to examination or other adjustment.
+Accordingly, the Company reversed the reserve for an unrecognized tax liability that it had previously recorded for that fiscal year, which resulted in the recognition of a discrete income tax benefit of \$233,000 during the fiscal year ended March 28, 2021 in the accompanying consolidated statements of income.

-During the fiscal years ended March 28, 2021 and March 29, 2020, the Company recorded discrete income tax benefits of \$74,000 and \$274,000, respectively, to reflect the aggregate effect of certain tax credits claimed on amended and original consolidated federal income tax returns.
+During the fiscal years ended April 3, 2022 and March 28, 2021, the Company recorded discrete income tax benefits of \$34,000 and \$74,000, respectively, to reflect the aggregate effect of certain tax credits claimed on its consolidated federal income tax returns.

-During the fiscal years ended March 28, 2021 and March 29, 2020, the Company recorded a discrete income tax benefit of \$12,000 and a discrete income tax charge of \$5,000, respectively, to reflect the effects of the excess tax benefits and tax shortfalls arising from the exercise of stock options and the vesting of non-vested stock during the periods.
+During the fiscal years ended April 3, 2022 and March 28, 2021, the Company recorded discrete income tax benefits of \$83,000 and \$12,000, respectively, to reflect the effects during the periods of the excess tax benefits from the exercise of stock options and the vesting of non-vested stock.

-The ETR on continuing operations and the discrete income tax charges and benefits discussed above contributed to an overall provision for income taxes of 21.3% and 15.5% for fiscal years 2021 and 2020, respectively.
+The ETR on continuing operations and the discrete income tax charges and benefits discussed above contributed to an overall provision for income taxes of 19.5% and 21.3% for fiscal years 2022 and 2021, respectively.